Low End Mac

 Now we are on the same page.
 Even at $999 for the entry-level eMac, Apple will continue to be perceived as a more expensive computing solution.
 Sure, we know it's better, but when consumers are being bombarded by $699 Windows systems, they have to wonder if the Mac could possibly be worth 40% more - let alone with a processor running at "only" 800 MHz.

-Apple needs to take a page from the Dell playbook and offer a $699 Macintosh that gets people to pick up the phone or visit their website, see the options, and very often choose to buy something more expensive than the relatively stripped bargain basement model.
-It's not exactly bait-and-switch, but if Apple wants more people to switch, they need to use better bait.
+Apple needs to take a page from the Dell playbook and offer a $699 Macintosh that gets people to pick up the phone or visit its website, see the options, and very often choose to buy something more expensive than the relatively stripped bargain basement model.
+It's not exactly bait-and-switch, but if Apple wants more people to switch, it needs to use better bait.

 Rather than complaining about "uninformed" writers on the Mac Web, we should be doing our best to counter misinformation and promote the Mac as a real alternative to Windows.
 The cost thing is Apple's concern, not ours.
 After all, we can always recommend a refurbished or gently used Mac if the cost of brand new models is too high.